jwolski2/nil/README.md

 ## :hatching_chick: Getting Started

-Hello, and welcome to repository!
+Hello, and welcome to the repository!
 To get started, refer to the guide that best suits your use case:

 * [Reviewer's Guide](#student-reviewers-guide) - for those that want to learn about the repo, implementation and thought process
 * [Developer's Guide](#construction_worker-developers-guide) - for those that want to build, run and test the implementation